Zehreela Insaan: Production

-Zehreela Insaan is a remake of the 1972 Kannada film Naagarahaavu, itself based on three different novels: Nagarahavu, Ondu Gandu Eradu Hennu and Sarpa Mathsara, all written by T. R. Subba Rao.
+Zehreela Insaan is a remake of the 1972 Kannada film Naagarahaavu, itself based on three different novels: Nagarahavu, Ondu Gandu Eradu Hennu and Sarpa Mathsara by T. R. Subba Rao.
 Puttanna Kanagal, who directed the Kannada film, returned to direct the Hindi remake, which was produced by Virendra Sinha under Pragati Chitra International.
 Cinematography was handled by Sudarshan Nag, and the editing by V. P. Krishna.
 Ambareesh, who played a character named Jaleel in Naagarahaavu, reprised his role in Zehreela Insaan.
-While the character of the teacher in Naagarahaavu wore a white dhoti, black coat and Mysore turban, the same character in Zehreela Insaan wore a kurta-pyjama and a Nehru jacket.
 Much of the film was shot in Chitradurga, with the song "O Hansini" being shot at Chitradurga Fort.

 Soundtrack

 The soundtrack was composed by R. D. Burman while the lyrics were written by Majrooh Sultanpuri.
 The song "Saanp Se Badhke" is based on "Haavina Dwesha" from Naagarahaavu.
+It was released on His Master's Voice.

 Release and reception

 Zehreela Insaan was released on 20 November 1974, and did not succeed commercially.
 Rishi Kapoor later admitted it was a "mistake", feeling that he should have accepted a film similar to his earlier Bobby (1973) and not something that was "drastically different".